att-vault/vault/README.md

 These notebooks and scripts expect files to be in a `data/` subdirectory of this directory.
 The data can be obtained from att-vault-corpus on S3.

+## Documentation

+PDF versions of the main notebooks used are in the `doc/` subdirectory of this directory, along with other documentation.

 ## Further reading

 DoD/government documents: